ziqian-Z/Bayesian-ML-with-Gen-AI-Final-Project/README.md

  TabPFN is a *transformer-based* foundation model designed for tabular data.
 Rather than learning model parameters solely from the given dataset, TabPFN has been pre-trained on a large number of synthetic tabular tasks.
 The model learns a general strategy for solving tabular classification problems and applies this strategy to new datasets through a process similar to in-context learning.
 During prediction, the model receives the training data and unlabeled samples as input and directly outputs predicted probabilities of default.
 Further information could be found: [
 TabPFN-v2-clf](https://huggingface.co/Prior-Labs/TabPFN-v2-clf)

-By comparing these two models, we evaluate the trade-off between interpretability and uncertainty-aware inference offered by Bayesian logistic regression and the predictive power of modern transformer-based models for tabular data.
-This comparison allows us to assess whether advanced deep learning methods provide meaningful improvements over traditional statistical approaches in credit risk prediction.

 ## Model Specific Feature Engineering